People You'll Meet While Dancing at Or Hadash

 Many more people than those listed here contribute to Beaver Folk Dancing.
 We'd have to list everyone who walks through the door.
 But here are a few who have consistently gone above and beyond over the years.

 sue.jpg (79253 bytes)Susan Anderson took over leadership of Beaver Folk Dancing in October, 2004.
 She was a Beaver folk dancer from way back and often substituted on Wednesday nights when needed, Sue promotes the use of live music at dances both through her folk band, International Folk Sounds (the "IFS") and through her advocating of Open Orchestras.
-She is also currently president of the Folk Dance Council of the Delaware Valley.
+She also sings with Svitanya and dances with Fiddlekicks.
 A versatile musician, she plays keyboard, fiddle, guitar, gaida, tamboura, mandolin, balalaika....
 And what a skier!

 Ricci Dichter is Ms. Event person.
 Just mention a special event, whether a workshop or a concert, and Ricci is carrying flyers to other groups, making announcements and telephone calls, spamming the folk world with an e-mail announcement, making humus and cutting up pita bread, and generally drumming up business.
 Plus, she drums the dumbek!
 What a whirlwind!

-ehrharts.jpg (28946 bytes)Anne Ehrhart sings with Svitanja and has been a dancer-singer with the Philadelphia Revels.
+ehrharts.jpg (28946 bytes)Anne Ehrhart sings with Svitanya and is Executive Director of Voloshky Ukrainian Dance Ensemble.
+She has been a dancer-singer with the Philadelphia Revels.
 She is the "woman to watch" for her grace, styling, and enthusiasm.
 Whether it is a difficult new dance or an easy oldie, Anne's enthusiasm is infectious.
 Experienced dancers will follow her, and beginners always learn from her.
 She has occasionally subbed on Wednesday nights when needed.
 Daughter Leela (also a Svitanja singer) leads occasionally too.

-John Matulis, accordionist extraordinaire and leader of ZIMA Eastern European Ensemble, plays for dancing on the second Wednesday of most months.
+John Matulis, accordionist extraordinaire and leader of ZIMA Eastern European Ensemble, has played for dancing on the second Wednesday of most months since the mid 1980s!
 John's wife, Dottie Yacek, a musician and singer with ZIMA, is also seen at many folk festivals as a vendor with her Eastern European Emporium, with a vast array of goods such as books, clothing, folk arts and greeting cards.

 <Back to Beaver Folk Dancing Home Page>